mbaumer/us_hep_funding/docs/_states/NM.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  90  NSF MPS grants, totalling  $15,813,888.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+90 NSF MPS grants, totalling $15,813,888.00

                                                Amount ($)
 Institution
 UNIVERSITY OF NEW MEXICO                         10843922